No drug 'cover-up' in Kenyan athletics - Coe

 "The fact that all these agencies are in alignment and prepared to work alongside World Athletics and the Athletic Integrity Unit is a very, very important statement."

-Kenya's sports minister, Abadu Namwamba, has pledged to spend $25 million over the next five years to clean up the sport and also hopes to turn doping into a criminal offence.
+Kenya's sports minister, Abadu Namwamba, has pledged to spend $25m over the next five years to clean up the sport and also hopes to turn doping into a criminal offence.

 "Rather than hide from these grim statistics, rather than bury our head in the sand like the proverbial ostrich, we have accepted the challenge," he said.